MrYacha/SophieDocs/privacy.md

 - Timestamp of the date when Sophie had seen the user first time.

 ### Chat data
-- Chat name, username, and chat ID
+- Chat name, username, and Chat ID
-- We caching chat admins (1 hour after the last command)
+- We are caching chat admins (1 hour after the last command)

-We are not logging messages count, messages text or their authors!
+We are **not** logging messages count, messages text or their authors!

 ### Analytics
 - Speed of long queries